New EASA Drone Regulations

 – FULLY UPDATED –

-Although, they have been in force since their publication in 2019, it is not until this year 2020 that their progressive application begins.
+Although they have been in force since their publication in 2019, it is not until 2021 that their progressive application begins.
+And, although the first changes were initially planned for 1 July 2021, the situation caused by the COVID-19 health crisis forced a delay.

-After months of rumours, we now have available the new Implementing Regulation 2020/746, which modifies the dates indicated in SR 2019/947, and sets new deadlines adapted to the current situation.
+For several years now, the new Implementing Regulation 2020/746 has been available, which modifies the dates indicated in SR 2019/947, and sets new deadlines adapted to the current situation.

 From the application of the Delegated Regulation 2019/945, the technical requirements and specifications that must be incorporated, in a mandatory way, by the drones destined to the operations under open category (that we will see later) are standardized.